QuasarApp/CQtDeployer/docs/en/ExtraFiles.md

 # Adding extraData into distributive.

-CQtDeployer support work with extra data files.
+CQtDeployer has support to work with extra data files.

-For this use the -extraData and -extraDataOut options.
+For this you should use the -extraData and -extraDataOut options.

 ## Examples: